theoddora/Interview_Prep/System Design/03_Scalability.md

 with some HTTP headers!
 We can take caching one step further by introducing a server-side HTTP cache with a reverse proxy.

+## Etag vs Last-Modified
+Both ETag and Last-Modified are HTTP headers used for caching and validation to determine if a resource has changed since the client last accessed it.
+While they serve similar purposes, they differ in how they work, their precision, and use cases.
+Here's a detailed comparison:

+### Last-Modified
+*Last-Modified* represents the timestamp when the server last modified the resource.
+Format: A date and time string in HTTP-date format, e.g.,
+> Last-Modified: Wed, 14 Nov 2024 12:45:26 GMT

+The server includes the Last-Modified header in the response when serving a resource.
+On subsequent requests, the client sends an If-Modified-Since header with the timestamp of the last modification it knows of, e.g.,

+> If-Modified-Since: Wed, 14 Nov 2024 12:45:26 GMT

+The server compares the resource's modification time with the provided timestamp:
+If the resource hasn’t changed, the server responds with 304 Not Modified (saving bandwidth).
+If it has changed, the server sends the new resource and updates the Last-Modified header.

+Limitations:
+   * Granularity: Limited to 1-second precision, which might not reflect changes made within a second.
+   * Clock Skew: Relies on accurate and synchronized clocks between the client and server.
+   * Dynamic Resources: Not ideal for resources frequently regenerated without changes (e.g., dynamic web pages).
+   * False Positives: Cannot detect changes if the resource was modified and reverted to its original state.

+### ETag
+A unique identifier (usually a hash or version ID) assigned by the server to represent a specific version of a resource.
+Format: A string, often enclosed in quotes, e.g.,

+> ETag: "686897696a7c876b7e"

+The server includes the ETag header in the response to identify the current version of the resource.
+On subsequent requests, the client sends an If-None-Match header with the previously received ETag, e.g.,

+> If-None-Match: "686897696a7c876b7e"

+The server compares the ETag with the current version:
+If the ETag matches, the server responds with 304 Not Modified.

+Advantages:
+* Precision: Identifies resource changes even if they occur within a second or are not timestamp-related.
+* Dynamic Content: Works well with dynamically generated or frequently updated resources.
+* Flexibility: The server controls how ETags are generated, allowing for highly customized caching strategies.

+Limitations:
+* Overhead: Computing and transmitting ETags can increase server and network load compared to a simple timestamp.
+* Implementation Complexity: Requires additional server-side logic to generate and manage ETags.

+Weak vs. Strong ETags:
+* Strong: Requires byte-for-byte equality, more accurate but less tolerant.
+* Weak: Prefixed with W/, tolerates minor changes that don’t affect content (e.g., timestamp-only differences).

+In practice, many servers use both headers together to provide redundancy and optimize caching behavior.

 ## Reverse proxies
 A reverse proxy is a server-side proxy that intercepts all communications with clients.
 Since the proxy is indistinguishable from the actual server, clients are unaware that they are communicating